-Telemetry logs store recieved MAVLink messages.
+Ground Control Station (GCS) software will store all of the autopilot telemtry in a log.
+These telemetry logs contain all of the MAVLink messages received in their binary format.
 MAVProxy and QGroundControl save telemetry logs locally in a .tlog file.
 Telemetry logs are the preferred way of diagnosing most problems.

 Once connected to the autopilot, MAVProxy will save all telemetry to a file called 'mav.tlog'.
 The mav.tlog file is saved under the same path from which MAVProxy was run.
 By default, QGroundControl only begins logging telemetry after the vehicle has been armed.
-QGroundControl can be configured to log telemetry while the autopilot is disarmed by clicking the 'Q' icon in the menu bar, then selecting the 'General' tab.
+QGroundControl can be configured to log telemetry while the autopilot is disarmed in the General tab of the Vehicle Seup menu (click the purple 'Q' icon in the menu bar).
 Select the option to save logs 'even if vehicle was not armed' in order to log telemetry while disarmed.
-In order to save a telemetry log from QGroundControl, you MUST click save when prompted after disconnecting from the vehicle, or after quitting the application.
-Note recent versions of QGroundControl allow you to configure a directory to automatically save all telemetry logs, these versions will not prompt to save.
+QGroundControl saves the telemetry logs in the 'Telemetry' directory under the 'Save Path' that is specified in the General tab of the Vehicle Seup menu.

 DataFlash logs are saved by the Autopilot directly to on-board memory (SD card in the case of the Pixhawk), regardless of a telemetry connection.
 These logs are saved in a .bin file.
 DataFlash logs are capable of logging data at a much faster rate than telemetry logs.
 The DataFlash logs are named and saved in ascending order.
 If GPS is available, the logs will be dated according to the GPS timestamp.
 DataFlash log files can be opened and inspected with MAVProxy, APM Planner 2 or Mission Planner.